jgregori/Ultra-auto-submission/Readme.md

 This is a command line tool created with typer, so will be launched from the terminal

 Open a terminal and navegate to the folder

-call `--help` to get a list of the available options
+call `--help` to get a list of the available options (although it is quite straightforward)

 >`python3 app.py --help`

-In order to run the CLI, you will need to provide a `--course-id` and a `--external-course-id`.
+In order to run the CLI, you will need to provide a `--external-id`.
 Here´s an example:

->`python3 app.py --course-id '_1641_1' --course-id-external 'sub_test_002'`
+>`python3 app.py --external-id 'sub_test_002'`

 The app will run, creating the "submissions.csv" report and adding lines accordingly as the attempts are created.

 ## Backlog/Roadmap

-If the tool is used, I will update it to provide more granularity, for instance different submission text and files to be randomly uploaded.
+- Autocreate the required folders to run the application, so these dont clutter the github repository
+- Add timeout for the chromedriver and choice of driver to the app_config file so it is easier to run in different devices (i.e. raspberri)